Get Started - Contact Us Today

 Writing Meta Tags

-There are two (2) main Meta tags that you'll need to create for the search engines, and for the search visitor.
-They are: the Meta Keywords tag, and the Meta Description.
+The Meta tags that you’ll need to create for the search engines and for the search visitor are the Title and Meta Description.
+This is verified by Google Webmaster Tools summarized here:

 Meta Keywords Tag